 Frankly, I feel closer to some of the professors I met online in this program than to those with whom I have worked in a traditional university setting.
-As a graduate of DIAL, I am not alone, but part of a movement to help kids reach their potential.
+As a graduate of the Differentiated Instruction program, I am not alone, but part of a movement to help kids reach their potential.

 Marian University is so serious about this program, that I was elected from the student body to serve on the committee to choose a new Dean for the School of Education, even though I had only spent two days on campus.
 I was also given a Graduate Merit Scholarship after my first course, based on my academic achievement.
 Highly unusual in most online programs, but Marian extends the same opportunities to online learners as to the students in its campus program.

 -Sid Vineburg, Differentiated Instruction graduate (2010), Green Bay, Wis.